sheehan/job-dsl-gradle-example/README.md

 * [Example 2](jobs/example1Jobs.groovy) - shows how to create a set of jobs for each github branch, each in its own folder
 * [Example 3](jobs/example1Jobs.groovy) - shows how to use the configure block
 * [Example 4](jobs/example1Jobs.groovy) - shows a way to reuse job definitions for jobs that differ only with a few properties
-* [Example 5](jobs/example1Jobs.groovy) - how to pull out common components into static methods
+* [Example 5](jobs/example1Jobs.groovy) - shows how to pull out common components into static methods
 * [Example 6](jobs/example1Jobs.groovy) - shows how to include script resources from the workspace
 * [Example 7](jobs/example1Jobs.groovy) - shows how to create jobs using builders